Kevinc023032/Tri-3-Thingy/Test Prep Study.md

 ### GH Actions

 1. When you create a GitHub repository it requests a license type.
 Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.
+- I will be using a Creative Common Lisense for my personal project so I can help future students with their Computer Scince Principles.
+If people want to use my code for their own websites or personal use they will be able to.

 2. Make a license for your personal and Team project.
 Document license you picked and why.
+- Team Repo: We are choosing the Open Source MIT license, we will allow using the code from the Kylies-disciples GitHub to be used freely only to make and distribute closed source versions
 ### 5.6: Safe Computing
 - PII is your personal Identifiable Information such as social security, phone numbers, emails, date of birth
--
+- Your search history can be tracked by multiple websites
+### Risks to Privacy:
+- Google knows where you live, and your IP
+- WiFi signal may be tracked
+- Stores w/ cameras can store your image
+- All this info can be put online, which is hard to get rid of
+- This info could be used against you and it could give other info about you that you didn't intend to share
+### Authentication:
+- Authentication measures protect devices and information form unauthorized access
+- Measures strong passwords and 2FA

 ### GH Actions

 1. Describe PII you have seen on project in CompSci Principles.
+- I have seen Personal Identifiable Information in Instagram, myConnect, and gmail.
-2. What are your feelings about PII and your exposure?
+3. What are your feelings about PII and your exposure?
+- I think that my PII is pretty safe on the internet, some of my personal information is on the internet but I'm usually pretty careful.
-3. Describe good and bad passwords?
+5. Describe good and bad passwords?
 What is another step that is used to assist in authentication.
+- Some bad passwords are ones that have your first or last name, good passwords are some random words, nubmbers, and symbols combined.
+Another step that can be used for authentication is 2 factor authentication which requires another step to be taken in order for certain accounts to be accessed.
-4. Try to describe Symmetric and Asymmetric encryption.
+7. Try to describe Symmetric and Asymmetric encryption.
+- Symmetric encryption uses the same secret key to encrypt and decrypt sensitive information, While Assymetric encruption uses mathematically linked public- and private-key pairs to encrypt and decrypt senders' and recipients' sensitive data
-5. Provide and example of encryption we used in deployment.
+9. Provide and example of encryption we used in deployment.
+- An example of encryption we used in development in HTTPS which is the encrypted version of HTTP.
-6. Describe a phishing scheme you have learned about the hard way.
+11. Describe a phishing scheme you have learned about the hard way.
 Describe some other phishing techniques.
+- I have not fallen for any phising schemes because they are pretty obvious to recognize for me.
+Some phising techniques can be some malicious emails that when opened can steal your personal information or even IP address.